-$$\Delta \ln LI{j} = \sum{l} \overline{v}{l,j}^{L} \Delta \ln \frac{L{l,j}}{L{j}} + \Delta \ln L{j} = \Delta \ln LC{j} + \Delta \ln L{j}$$
+$$\Delta \ln L I_j = \sum{l} \overline{v}{l,j}^L \Delta \ln \frac{L{l,j}}{L_j} + \Delta \ln L_j = \Delta \ln L C_j + \Delta \ln L_j$$ (4.3)

-The first term on the right-hand side $\Delta \ln LC_j$ indicates the change in labour composition and the second term indicates the change in total persons worked in sector 'j'.
+The first term on the right-hand side $\Delta \ln LC_j$ indicates the change in labour quality and the second term indicates the change in total persons employed in sector 'j'.
 It can easily be seen that if proportions of each labour type in the labour force change, this will have an impact on the growth of labour input beyond any change in total persons worked.
-The index of aggregate labour composition measures the changes in the sex-age-education-occupation composition of the economy.
-It is the partial index corresponding to all characteristics.
-The use of this method is however data intensive.
+The index of aggregate (or grand) labour quality thus measures the changes in the sex-age-education-occupation quality of the economy.
+However, the use of this method is data intensive.

 There is a second approach to the measurement of skill levels.
 The procedure is to use a simple index of educational attainment to adjust for skill differences.
-So improvement in educational attainment is adjusted by incorporating average years of schooling as the proxy for skill levels.
+So, improvement in educational attainment is adjusted by incorporating average years of schooling as the proxy for skill levels.
 For example, an index of the form: $L^ = e^{as}L$ assumes that each year of schoolings, raises the average worker's productivity by a constant percentage, 'a'.
 Such studies have been carried out for different time periods and for a large number of countries around the world, typically finding a return to each additional year of education in the range of 7 to 12 percent (BCV, 2007).
+This approach however does not distinguish between the return to different levels of education and provides a single uniform rate for all the years of education.
+Bosworth and Collins (2008) assumed a constant annual return of 7 percent for each additional year of education irrespective of the level of education.
+Another problem with the assumption of uniform returns for each year of education is that it ignores all other variations-, over gender, over age groups, over industries, etc. and only includes education.
+It is thus not able to capture the impact of change in gender composition, age composition (a proxy for experience), employment status, and industry composition, etc.